no-more-secrets/parsco/README.md

 the ADL extension point of the parsco library.

 ### `many1`
-The `many1` parser parses one or more of the given parser (technically it's the parser returned by invoking the given function on the given arguments).
+This parser parses one or more of the given parser (technically it's the parser returned by invoking the given function on the given arguments).
 ```cpp